-North Queens TV White Space Trials The Effects of the Technical Specifications August 2017
+North Queens TV White Space Trials

 On this page we will look at the effect of the technical specifications for the equipment which are influenced by regulation, what the manufactures can produce economically and our unique terrain.

 For the computer predictions below we have assumed the 6Harmonics GWVS4000 radios which is type approved for the various classifications and emissions profile at the power levels shown and are the radios we used throughout these trials.
-The 3 classifications are 1)FCC Federal Communications Commission of the United States 2)ETSI European Telecommunications Standards Institution 3)ICSA Independent Communications Authority of South Africa Note although FCC rules permit higher power levels to date (August 2017) manufactures have been unable to economically produce equipment capable of staying within the emissions profile.
+The 3 classifications are

 The attached KMZ file (which opens in Google Earth) shows the predicted coverage from Tefler Hill located nearly in the middle of the community of Caledonia NS. approximately 2km from our 2nd test site where we hope to set up a community internet service.